wdv4758h/pypy-extradoc/talk/fscons2011/talk.rst

 * Tracing JIT Compiler

-* Not unlike TraceMonkey for JavaScript in FireFox
+* Not unlike TraceMonkey for JavaScript in Firefox

 * But two levels